 A Fund may use derivative instruments for hedging and non-hedging purposes to help the Fund achieve its investment objectives.
 These investments usually take the form of a contract between two parties where the value of the payments required under the contract is derived from an agreed source, such as the market price (or value) of an asset (which could be, for example, currency or stocks) or from an economic indicator (such as a stock market index or a specified interest rate).
-A Fund generally uses four types of derivatives: forwards, futures, swaps and, to a lesser extent, options.
+A Fund generally uses four types of derivatives: forwards, futures, swaps and options.
 The use of derivatives carries several risks:

 - There is no guarantee that a market will exist for some derivatives, which could prevent the Fund from selling or exiting the derivatives at the appropriate time.
 Therefore, the Fund may be unable to realize its profits or limit its losses. - It is possible that the other party to the derivative contract will not meet its obligations under the contract.
-To minimize this risk, the Manager monitors all of the Fund's derivative transactions regularly to ensure that the credit rating of the contract counterparty or its guarantor will generally be at least as high as the minimum approved credit rating required under NI 81-102. - When entering into a derivative contract, the Fund may be required to deposit funds with the contract counterparty.
+To minimize this risk, the Manager monitors the Fund's derivative transactions regularly to ensure that the credit rating of the contract counterparty or its guarantor will comply with the requirements under NI 81-102. - When entering into a derivative contract, the Fund may be required to deposit funds with the contract counterparty.
 If the counterparty goes bankrupt, or if the counterparty is unable or unwilling to perform its obligations in respect of the Fund, the Fund could lose these deposits. - Securities and commodities exchanges could set daily trading limits on options and futures.
 This could prevent the Fund or the counterparty from carrying out its obligations under a derivative contract. - The derivative may not perform the way the Manager expects it to perform, causing the Fund to lose value. - The costs of derivative contracts with counterparties could rise.